daudix/daudix.one/content/snug-nook/mc.md

 description = "Experience the nook in a third dimension."
 +++

 Thanks to [kevadesu](https://kevadesu.github.io/)'s initiative, we have an official Minecraft server for Snug Nook members.
-They provided the hosting, configuration, and everything else, while I only provided the subdomain, [mc.daudix.one](https://mc.daudix.one).
+They provided the hosting, configuration, and everything else, while I only provided the subdomain, `mc.daudix.one`.

 ![Screenshot of Snug Nook Minecraft Server in Minecraft server list.
 It's description is "The Snug Nook® Experience - Now in Minecraft!"](../snmc.png#no-hover#pixels)